 A brief message from your CEO to say hello and get everyone excited.
 Written, voice or video format can all work, but have it up front as it’s a good place to start.

-The message should be enthusiastic and authentic leaving the reader feeling inspired, supported and excited for being part of the organisation and journey that lies ahead.
+The message on how your organisation is defining company culture should be enthusiastic and authentic, leaving the reader feeling inspired, supported and excited to be part of the organisation and journey that lies ahead.

 Vision, mission & values

 If you have recently shifted to a new way of work, it is likely time to have the leadership crew review these for new alignment.